-Net interest income came in at EUR 3,327 million, compared with EUR 3,195 in H1 2017.
-The increase partly related to an incidental release of penalty fees resulting from mortgage interest term renewals (EUR 25 million) in Q1 2018 and positive incidentals (EUR 20 million net) in Q2 2018.
-The remainder mainly results from an increase in volume growth and improved margins on corporate loans and higher mortgage penalty fees, partly offset by a declining duration related interest result from the prolonged low interest rate environment.
-Interest income on residential mortgages was stable as average volumes and margins remained flat in a competitive market.
-Consumer loans yielded lower volumes and margins.
-Average savings volumes were higher and margins slightly improved.
 Net fee and commission income amounted to EUR 856 million, a decrease of EUR 32 million compared with H1 2017.
 Half of this decrease is attributable to the PB Asia divestment, as H1 2017 included four months of fee contributions from this business.
 The remaining decrease occurred primarily within Private Banking as market sentiment in H1 2017 had a favourable impact on net fee and commission income.
 Although market sentiment recovered in Q2 2018, the fee level of H1 2017 was not reached as a larger number of clients opted execution-only instead of managed portfolios and the raised client threshold for advisory services resulted in lower advisory volumes.
 At Corporate & Institutional Banking, lower trade & guarantees commissions and lower placement fees were partly offset by higher clearing fees following from increased market activity.

 Other operating income decreased to EUR 433 million in H1 2018 (H1 2017: EUR 655 million).
-Excluding the PB Asia divestment in 2017, other operating income increased due to better results for Equity Participations (EUR 131 million versus EUR 77 million in H1 2017).
-Less favourable hedge accounting-related income (EUR 40 million versus EUR 118 million in H1 2017) and lower results for CVA/DVA/FVA (H1 2018: nil, H1 2017: EUR 43 million), were largely offset by favourable incidentals in H1 2018.
+Excluding the PB Asia divestment in 2017, other operating income increased following higher results for Equity Participations (EUR 131 million versus EUR 77 million in H1 2017).
+Less favourable hedge-accounting related income (EUR 40 million versus EUR 118 million in H1 2017) and lower results for CVA/DVA/FVA (H1 2018: nil, H1 2017: EUR 43 million), were largely offset by favourable incidentals in H1 2018.
 Incidentals included EUR 48 million at Private Banking, the revaluation of equensWorldline (EUR 46 million) and a provision release relating to securities financing activities discontinued in 2009 (EUR 29 million).

-Personnel expenses came down by EUR 79 million to EUR 1,210 million in H1 2018.
-Excluding restructuringrelated costs, personnel expenses decreased as a result of lower FTE levels following from cost-saving programmes.
+Personnel expenses came down EUR 79 million to EUR 1,210 million in H1 2018.
+Excluding restructuring-related costs, personnel expenses decreased as a result of lower FTE levels from cost-saving programs.
 This decrease was partly offset by wage inflation as the new CLA entailed a one-off payment (EUR 16 million) and a 2% wage increase.
 Restructuring-related costs amounted to EUR 33 million in H1 2018 versus EUR 58 million in H1 2017.

 Other expenses were EUR 1,400 million in H1 2018, a decrease of EUR 32 million compared with H1 2017.
-Excluding the impact of the PB Asia divestment, project costs for SME derivatives-related issues and higher regulatory levies, other expenses remained stable.
-Regulatory levies were

-EUR 26 million higher in H1 2018 due to an increase in theweSingle Resolution Fund contribution.
-Full year regulatory(nalevies are expected to be approximately EUR 325 million.dia
+Excluding the impact of PB Asia divestment, project costs for SME derivatives-related issues and higher regulatory levies, other expenses remained stable.
+Regulatory levies were EUR 26 million higher in H1 2018 due to an increase in the Single Resolution Fund contribution.
+Full year regulatory levies are expected to be approximately EUR 325 million.

 Impairment charges on financial instruments amounted to EUR 341 million in H1 2018 versus a EUR 33 million release in H1 2017.
-Despite the continued favourable overall credit quality trend, impairment charges in H1 2018 were high due to charges recorded in specific sectors (natural resources, trade & commodity finance including diamond & jewellery clients, healthcare and global transportation & logistics).
+Despite the continued favourable overall credit quality trend, impairment charges in H1 2018 were high due to charges in specific sectors (natural resources, trade & commodity finance including diamond & jewellery clients, healthcare and global transportation & logistics).
 Impairment releases in H1 2017 mainly resulted from model refinements on SME lending and mortgages as well as an IBNI release.
 The cost of risk amounted to 27bps in H1 2018.